josephgbriggs/orangutan-lab2/README.md

 ------------
 The purpose of this lab is to introduce you to embedded programming and some common hardware systems.
 The program you will produce will take in user input and blink LEDs at a user-specified frequency using interrupts and timers.
 You will be provided with the entire framework of the system, some subroutines, and some code fragments to get you started.
 Consider each blinking LED to be a different task that needs to be scheduled.
 Notice how each task is scheduled in a different way.
 The experiments that you will run once your code is functional will demonstrate the advantages and disadvantages of these various "scheduling" methods.

+Note: This assignment has been updated to swap the 8-bit and 16-bit timers. ("You cannot set an 8-bit timer to interrupt at 100ms, thus you will need to switch the timers for 1ms and 100ms.")

 The Program
 -----------